cansavvy/DataTrail_ReOrg/docs/02_getting_data_02_objects.md

 [1] NaN
 ```

-### Determining the class of an object
+### Determining the class and shape of an object

 In this lesson so far we have discussed how to create the five main classes of objects in R; however, we haven't yet described how to determine the class of an object once its been stored.
+To do so, there are three different strategies we'll show you.

-To do so, you would use the function class() and specify the class of the object within the parentheses:
+1) You can use the function `class()` and specify the class of the object within the parentheses:

 ```
 > min_age <- 21